AlejandroPerezB2B/Granada/README.md

 ### Preprocessing decisions

-#### High-pass filtering

-The EEG and EOG channels are high-pass filtered once at 1 Hz before bad-channel detection and ASR.

-A separate low-frequency analysis copy is not created because the planned analyses do not include event-related potentials and activity below 1 Hz is not required.

-The Trigger channel is not filtered.

-#### Line-noise processing

 No line-noise correction is performed.

-The function does not apply:

-- CleanLine;
-- Zapline-plus;
-- notch filtering;
-- line-noise-based channel rejection.

 This decision was made after inspection of the recordings indicated that line noise was not a relevant problem.

-#### Auxiliary channels

-The datasets contain the following non-scalp channels:

-- `HEO`;
-- `VEO`;
-- `Trigger`.

-These channels are preserved in the datasets but excluded from:

-- bad-EEG-channel detection;
-- ASR calibration;
-- ASR reconstruction;
-- residual-window rejection.

 The Trigger channel remains unchanged apart from the later removal of temporal periods shared across the triad.

 `M1` and `M2` contain normal EEG-like activity and are treated as EEG channels during the cleaning procedure.

-### Protection of frontal channels

-Frontal and frontopolar electrodes frequently contain strong ocular activity.
+Protection of frontal channels: Frontal and frontopolar electrodes frequently contain strong ocular activity.
 Such activity can reduce their correlation with neighbouring electrodes and cause otherwise functioning channels to be rejected by automatic channel-correlation procedures.

 The function therefore defines a set of protected frontal channels: